Types of Financial Aid

 PLUS Loans will be disbursed in at least two installments, generally to coincide with the beginning of the enrollment period covered by the loan.
 Equal installments of your loan will be disbursed at the start of each semester if your loans cover multiple semesters.
 A loan that covers only one semester or term, however, will be disbursed in full at the beginning of the semester or term.
 The Bursar’s Office handles the disbursement of all Plus Loans and can be contacted regarding the details of disbursement.
 Parents and students are advised to exhaust their eligibility for other federal student aid programs before considering the Plus Loan.

-Parents can apply for a Parent Plus Loan online at: https://studentloans.gov Parents will also need to complete the Plus Default/Overpayment Parent Borrower Statement and return it to the Office of Financial Aid/VA before funds can be disbursed.
+Parents can apply for a Parent Plus Loan online at: https://studentloans.gov Parents will also need to complete the Plus Default/Overpayment Parent Borrower Statement and Parent PLUS Loan Fee Authorization Form and return it to the Office of Financial Aid/VA before funds can be disbursed.

 For more information on student/parent loans regarding interest rates and repayment calculators, loan repayment plans, cancellation and consolidation, etc., visit the Department of Education’s website: Click here